 The Controller contract serves as a centralized access control mechanism for managing interactions between various protocols integrated within the system.
-Specifically, this controller interacts with Perpetual Market Protocols, Derivatives Market Protocols, and Spot Market Protocols to ensure that only authorized actions are executed via the Account Manager's exec
+Specifically, this controller interacts with Perpetual Market Protocols, Derivatives Market Protocols, and Spot Market Protocols to ensure that only authorized actions are executed via the Account Manager's exec function.

 The controller plays a pivotal role in checking the validity of transactions, ensuring that operations involving external protocols such as MUX, Avantisfi, Derive, and Uniswap can only proceed if they meet specific conditions.
 These conditions may include authorization checks, validation of the target protocol, and other business logic requirements defined by the protocol's rules.